top of page

 • Disconnected from yourself

-There is no perfect moment.
+There is no perfect moment to practice grounding.
 If you feel unsettled, that is enough.

 The 5-4-3-2-1 Grounding Technique